globus/globus-automate-client/docs/source/cli_docs.rst

 -  ``-l, --label TEXT``: Optional label to mark this run.
 -  ``-w, --watch``: Continuously poll this Action until it reaches a completed state. [default: False]
+-  ``--dry-run``: Do a dry run with your input to this flow to test the input without actually running anything. [default: False]
 -  ``--help``: Show this message and exit.

 ``globus-automate flow update``